Moroccan nationalism: Nationalism during and after WW2

-In January 11 1944, they published their Independence Manifesto which called for "the independence of Morocco in its national entirety under the aegis of His Majesty Sidi Muhammad Bin Yusuf" and a democratic constitutional government that guaranteed the rights of "all elements in society".
+On January 11, 1944, they published their Independence Manifesto which called for "the independence of Morocco in its national entirety under the aegis of His Majesty Sidi Muhammad Bin Yusuf" and a democratic constitutional government that guaranteed the rights of "all elements in society".
 The manifesto also made other demands: Muhammad V negotiating independence, Morocco signing the Atlantic Charter and taking part in the peace conference.
 The manifesto had 56, 58 or 59 signatories.
 Among these signatories were figures like Ahmed Belafrej, Omar Benabdeljalil, Mehdi Ben Barka and Abderrahmane Youssoufi.
 The only female signatory was Malika al-Fassi.
 All these signatories agreed on independence but they did not agree on much more and did not have much in common.
 Signatories like Ben Barka and Youssoufi were left-wing for example while there were conservatives from old Makhzen families and men from the middle-class like journalists, teachers and doctors.
 There were also signatories from the Salafi movement.
 The ideology of the Istiqlal at this time was a mix of ideas including "democratic constitutionalism, Egyptian reformism, Islamic teachings, nineteenth century progressivism, and Third World anticolonialism, all broadly construed."
 On the manifesto, Allal al-Fassi says:

 The Istiqlal Party, faithful to Moroccan aspirations, affirmed in a manifesto dated January 11st 1944 the impossibility of the evolution of the country in the context of the Protectorate.
 However, we see today that the French Republic wanted to adapt a political system in Morocco on behalf of the Istiqlal Party that is not suitable to the dignity and the blood of the Moroccan community.
 It is only the establishment of Moroccan independence that guarantees the integrity of its territory.